mitchellfaulk/set-card-game-review/README.md

 2. file_name [str], which is the desired name of the csv file containing the output data;
-the default setting is None, and in this case, the output file will have a name of

-str(num_games) + '_' + selection_method.

-In other words, if 200 games are simulated with selection_method='quasi_thrifty', then the output csv file will be 200_quasi_thrifty.csv.
+the default setting is None, and in this case, the output file will have a name of str(num_games) + '_' + selection_method.csv In other words, if 200 games are simulated with selection_method='quasi_thrifty', then the output csv file will be 200_quasi_thrifty.csv.

 The output csv file has 6 columns, and each row represents a status of a game.
 The status changes when cards are removed or dealt.

-'game_number' which is the number of the current game 'deck_size' which is the number of cards that remain the deck 'table_size' which is the current number of cards on the table 'sets_available' which is the current number of available SETs on the table 'sets_remain' which is the number of SETs that could be formed by replacement with the cards still available in the game 'impact_factor' which is the impact factor of the SET that was selected to be removed at this step (or zero if no SETs present)
+1. 'game_number' which is the number of the current game
+2. 'deck_size' which is the number of cards that remain the deck
+3. 'table_size' which is the current number of cards on the table
+4. 'sets_available' which is the current number of available SETs on the table
+5. 'sets_remain' which is the number of SETs that could be formed by replacement with the cards still available in the game
+6. 'impact_factor' which is the impact factor of the SET that was selected to be removed at this step (or zero if no SETs present)

 ----